RunLLM/aqueduct/CONTRIBUTING.md

-Welcome to the Aqueduct contributor family!
+# Welcome to the Aqueduct contributing guide <!-- omit in toc -->

+Thank you for becoming an Aqueduct contributor!
 Here you will find guides for setting up your development environment and contributing to our codebase.

 ## Setting up development environment